Recycling & Composting at Emory

 Emory Environmental Health and Safety Office announces that battery recycling containers are now available in the following locations:

-• Dobbs University Center (DUC) - Left of Einstein's Bagels
+Dobbs University Center (DUC) - Left of Dunkin Donuts

 View Emory's campus map to find locations.

 All battery types/sizes are acceptable, but the collection pails can only accept batteries 10 pounds or smaller.
 The terminals must be taped to prevent accidental discharge.
-Click here to view the battery recyling poster demonstrating the correct prpocedure of preparing batteries for recycling.
+Click here to view the battery recycling poster demonstrating the correct procedure of preparing batteries for recycling.

 For questions or additional information contact Chemwaste@emory.edu or 404-727-5922.